 [Portions of these guidelines were adapted with permission from the University of Waterloo]

-The Trent University Counselling Centre (TCC) strives to ensure that conditions are fair and consistent for all students, and that individual students are not disadvantaged by adverse personal circumstances beyond their control.
+Trent University Counselling Services (TCS) strives to ensure that conditions are fair and consistent for all students, and that individual students are not disadvantaged by adverse personal circumstances beyond their control.

 All extenuating situations resulting in an emotional upheaval will be reviewed and a determination rendered as to the level of disruption to a student’s academic progress.
 There is however a clear distinction between longstanding illness or difficulties which prevent a student from attending class or completing required work; and short-term or acute adjustments that may prevent a well prepared student from achieving his or her potential (e.g. environmental or situational trauma).
 Students with cyclical and episodic psychiatric symptoms (e.g. mood or anxiety disorders) that have persisted for over one year, may qualify for accommodations based on the Accessibility for Ontarians with Disabilities Act.
-These students are encouraged to register at the Trent Disability Services Office (DSO) as well as the TCC, although the latter will not provide a student with chronic mental health issues a letter of support for academic consideration beyond the student’s first year registered at the Counselling Centre.
+These students are encouraged to register at Student Accessibility Services as well as Trent Counselling Services, although the latter will not provide a student with chronic mental health issues a letter of support for academic consideration beyond the student’s first year registered at Counselling Services.

-- As a first step, students are expected to consult their professor(s) to request academic leniency prior to approaching the TCC for support.
+- As a first step, students are expected to consult their professor(s) to request academic leniency prior to approaching the TCS for support.